 Chronic thromboembolic pulmonary hypertension (CTEPH) can be difficult to diagnose because its symptoms are similar to those of other conditions.
-Therefore, if your doctor suspects you may have CTEPH or another type of pulmonary hypertension (PH), he or she will run a number of tests to find out, some of which are outlined below.
+If your doctor suspects you may have CTEPH or another type of pulmonary hypertension (PH), they will run a number of tests, some of which are outlined below.

 First, your doctor will screen you with an echocardiogram as an initial assessment of suspected PH.
 A right heart catheterization (RHC) may be performed to confirm the presence of PH.
-A diagnosis of CTEPH may be confirmed with a V/Q (ventilation/perfusion) scan.
-Pulmonary angiography will be ordered for confirmation of chronic thromboembolic disease and evaluation of operability.
+Then, a diagnosis of CTEPH may be confirmed with a V/Q (ventilation/perfusion) scan.

 If your doctor suspects you have PH based on your history, risk factors, and physical examination, he or she may order an echocardiogram.
 In this non-invasive procedure, electrodes are placed on your chest to monitor your heartbeat, and sound waves are used to create a moving picture of your heart.
 When performing an echocardiogram, your doctor will look for:

-A V/Q scan is recommended and is the preferred method by experts in the field to screen for CTEPH.
-It can detect problems in the lungs that might be related to CTEPH or other conditions.
+A V/Q (ventilation/perfusion) scan is recommended and is the preferred method by experts in the field to screen for CTEPH.
+It can reveal areas in the lung that are not receiving blood as expected when you breathe.

 Two tests make up a V/Q scan—a ventilation scan and a perfusion scan.
 During the ventilation scan, you inhale radioactive gas through a mask while lying under a scanner.
 The mask can cause some people to feel claustrophobic or nervous about being in a small space.